chucktilbury/Assembler/src/cpp/README.md

      improvement, but will work only on a limited set of architectures.
   PRAGMA_TOKENIZE
      Make ucpp generate tokenized PRAGMA tokens on #pragma and _Pragma();
+tokenization is made this way
+: tokens are assembled as a null terminated array of unsigned chars;
+if a
-     tokenization is made this way: tokens are assembled as a null terminated array of unsigned chars; if a token has a string value (as defined by the STRING_TOKEN macro), the value follows the token, terminated by PRAGMA_TOKEN_END (by default, a newline character cast to unsigned char).
-Whitespace tokens are skipped.
-The "name" value of the PRAGMA token is a pointer to that array.
-This setting is irrelevant in non-lexer mode.
+    token has a string value(as defined by the STRING_TOKEN macro), the value follows the token, terminated by PRAGMA_TOKEN_END(by default, a newline character cast to unsigned char) .Whitespace tokens are skipped
-  PRAGMA_DUMP
+    .The "name" value of the PRAGMA token is a pointer to that array.This setting is irrelevant in non
+    - lexer mode.PRAGMA_DUMP In non - lexer mode,
+    keep #pragma in output;
+non -
-     In non-lexer mode, keep #pragma in output; non-void _Pragma() are translated to the equivalent #pragma.
-Irrelevant in lexer mode.
+void _Pragma() are translated to the equivalent
-  NO_PRAGMA_IN_DIRECTIVE
-     Do not evaluate _Pragma() inside #if, #include, #include_next and #line directives; instead, emit an error (since the remaining _Pragma will surely imply a syntax error).
+#pragma.Irrelevant in lexer mode.NO_PRAGMA_IN_DIRECTIVE Do not evaluate
+_Pragma() inside #if,
+#include, #include_next and#line directives; instead, emit an error (since the remaining _Pragma will
+     surely imply a syntax error).
   DSHARP_TOKEN_MERGE
      When two tokens are to be merged with the `##' operator, but fail